-Contact Campus Safety at 630-637-5911.
-Campus Safety can take your report and begin the North Central College process and will assist you in contacting the Naperville Police (or the police in the relevant jurisdiction).
+Contact Campus Safety at (630) 637-5911, the Title IX Coordinator at (630) 637-5340, or the Campus Advocate at (630) 637-5113.
+They can take your report and begin the North Central College process and will assist you in contacting the Naperville Police (or the police in the relevant jurisdiction).
+The Title IX Coordinator can also be contacted through the Sexual Misconduct Online Reporting Form located at titleixreport.northcentralcollege.edu.

-- " Assistance with medical and counseling support - " Assistance with contacting the police - " Ability to request a room change, order of no contact and possible adjustments to your schedule - " See the report reflected in the College's annual crime statistics - " The College and the police will both proceed with an investigation.
-Parts of this process may occur simultaneously, other parts may occur separately - " The College will evaluate the evidence to determine if College disciplinary charges are appropriate - " The appropriate State's Attorney's Office will review the evidence collected in the police investigation to determine if criminal charges are warranted - " Have the investigation process and any subsequent disciplinary process explained to you by a College employee
+- " Assistance with medical and counseling support - " Assistance with contacting the police - " Ability to request a room change, order of no contact and possible adjustments to your schedule - " See the report reflected in the College's annual crime statistics - " The College and the police will both proceed with an investigation; parts of this process may occur simultaneously, other parts may occur separately

+- " The College will evaluate the evidence to determine if College disciplinary charges are appropriate - " The appropriate State's Attorney's Office will review the evidence collected in the police investigation to determine if criminal charges are warranted - " Have the investigation process and any subsequent disciplinary process explained to you by a College employee

-For more information about reporting options and resources visit cardinalnet. northcentralcollege.edu/student-life/sexual-assault-reporting-options.
+For more information about reporting options and resources visit northcentralcollege.edu/titleix.